 Covid-19 Safety Measures

-We will open on 4th of July and we welcome you and your family and friends back at the Five Bells in Wickham.
+We will re-open our outside spaces on 12th April and we welcome you and your family and friends back at the Five Bells in Wickham.
 We have missed you too.

 It is our duty to ensure we keep our customers and staff safe.
 We will operate with Reduced menu to minimise the number of chefs in our kitchen and revise the opening times.